Virtual-Coffee/VC-Community-Docs/monthly-challenges/creative-community/README.md

 Fridays, 9:00 AM ET

-## Script Templates
+## Prompts

-Below are script templates for our kick-off announcements and async check-ins.
+Below are previous prompts for our kick-off announcements and async check-ins.

 ### Kick-Off Announcement 2024